Contact

 Improvements through the use of artificial intelligence

-Thanks to the massive advances in the field of artificial intelligence, but above all thanks to the availability of a variety of tools, methods and frameworks, different forms of artificial intelligence can be used to supplement existing tools.
+Thanks to the massive advances in the field of artificial intelligence, but above all thanks to the availability of a wide range of tools, methods and frameworks, various forms of artificial intelligence can be used to supplement existing tools.
 Of course, these tools are also fundamentally based on statistical models.
 However, thanks to their "intelligence", they provide better opportunities to actually achieve the economic goals from the use of data:

 Retraining allows you to react quickly to changing environmental conditions.
 The thresholds shift automatically on a regular basis and adapt to the new environmental variables.

-While traditional systems attempt to depict complex relationships using linear models, deep neural networks, for example, offer the possibility of using non-linear models and thus better grasping complexity.
+While classic systems attempt to map complex relationships using linear models, deep neural networks, for example, offer the possibility of using non-linear models and thus better capture complexity.

 Thanks to the use of approaches such as Vapnik-Chervonenki's Dimension Bounds, a newly added sensor does not bring chaos to the system, but rather improves the accuracy of data recognition.